dansmyers/Simulation/6-Erlang_Formulas/README.md

 Keep the arrival rate set to 10 and generate each Erlang-distributed service time by adding two independent exponential random variables, each with mean .5.

 How many servers are required to keep the blocking probability below 1% if the service times are Erlang distributed?
 How does that compare to the original case of exponentially distributed service times?

+## Derive

+Now use Markov chain techniques to derive the Erlang-B formula:

+- Create a model that has $c$ states, like our other multi-server examples.

+- Forward transition arvs are labeled with the arrival rate *λ*.
+The backward arc from state *k* to state *k* - 1 is labeled with service rate *kμ*.

+-